Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can freeze the milk in its container but i recommend that you put it in a stronger plastic.
 It can be frozen just as long as all frozen foods just remember when you pull it out put it in the fridge to thaw.

 I have done this successully.
 You have to pour some of the milk out and store that in another container to give room for expansion.
-The milk will look yellow when you take it out of the freezer to thaw, but it will turn white again.
-Shake it well before you use it each time thereafter.

 I routinely freeze milk in the plastic containers.
 I pour out enough to prevent the plastic splitting when it freezes.
 I've kept all grades of milk this way for months with no problems.
 Remember to shake the container several times as it defrosts.